MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsInput.md

 ```

 ### -Name
-Specifies the name of the azure_2 Stream Analytics input to create.
+Specifies the name of the Azure Stream Analytics input to create.

 ```yaml
 Type: String